hyperledger/iroha/docs/source/iroha_2_whitepaper.md

 ### 2.14 Client API

 Client libraries interact with Iroha over the HTTP and WebSocket.
-Check the up-to-date [API Reference](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints).
+For details about the available endpoints, see [API Reference > Torii Endpoints](https://hyperledger.github.io/iroha-2-docs/api/torii-endpoints).

 ### 2.15 Versioning